19 Unique Places To Visit In Venice You Will Love

 I Frari

 Among all the beautiful churches in Venice, I Frari, as the locals call it, a.k.a.
-The Basilica Santa Maria Gloriosa Dei Frari, is a church that stands out for the Venitian Renaissance art with the imposing wooden choir and the majestic Titian’s altarpiece paintings: the Madonna di Ca Pesaro and the Assumption of the Virgin.
+The Basilica Santa Maria Gloriosa Dei Frari stands out for Venetian Renaissance art.
+It has an imposing wooden choir and majestic Titian altarpiece paintings: the Madonna di Ca Pesaro and the Assumption of the Virgin.

 Moreover, you can see the tombs of early Doges.
-There is a 3 Euro entrance, which is, in my opinion, well spent.
-If you like churches and want to see a special one, this is the place.
+The entrance fee is 3 euros, which is, in my opinion, well spent.
+This is the place if you like churches and want to see a special one.

 San Zaccaria